 And while you’re there, you’ll probably transform your taste buds too.
 You’ll gain an insatiable appetite for fresh baguettes and bistro classics like steak frites and French onion soup.
 You’ll find yourself stopping for an afternoon eclair and cafe creme, and get used to dinners that last longer than an hour.

 Then, when it’s all said and done, and you’re finally back home, you’ll find yourself intolerant of anything less than what you experienced in France.
 The sad croissant in the coffee shop window or boxed dinners will taste bland and boring.
 They did for me, at least.
 That’s how I ended up cooking and baking everything I ate in France right at home.

-Over the next two years, I continued practicing the art of French cuisine and pastry, refining my entertaining skills, and building a business around what I loved.
-I could see the effect that adopting the French lifestyle had on my life.
+I built the popular French food blog, Mon Petit Four, as I continued practicing the art of French cuisine and pastry, refining my entertaining skills, and building a business around what I loved.

 I was spending more quality time with loved ones sharing my passion of good food with them.
 My body was appreciating all the home-cooked meals and fresh ingredients, and perhaps most importantly, I was feeling lighter in my mind and heart.

 The idea to start a culinary membership around French cuisine and pastry was sparked out of my desire to combine two great loves in my life: good food and France.
 Not only that, but I find that there is a lot to learn from the French when it comes to the way in which we approach life and the way we embrace community.
 The French are a very social society that treat food and time spent preparing and eating it as sacred.